octomesh/docs/README.md

 Yggdrasil is an experimental routing protocol.

 ## What is Octo Mesh
-Octo Mesh is a community ran network that uses the Yggdrasi protocol.
+Octo Mesh is a community ran network that uses the Yggdrasil protocol.